Everything PR News

 Most communications teams adopt AI by accident.
 One person finds ChatGPT, uses it quietly, and a year later the team has no shared tools, no policy, and no idea who's doing what.
 That's not adoption — that's drift.

 Here is the same outcome done on purpose.
 Four weeks, one focus each.
 No week that needs a budget cycle to start.
-This is the entry point to Everything-PR's AI-Native Communications Team series — the plan first, then the deeper pieces on hiring, training, governance, and measurement that build on it.
+This is the entry point to Everything-PR's AI-Native Communications Team cluster — the plan first, then the deeper pieces on hiring, training, governance, and measurement that build on it.

 Quick answer.
 Week 1 — audit and pick the stack.
 Week 2 — put the team on a drafting tool and a research tool.
 Week 3 — build one real asset.
 Week 4 — set the rules of the road.
 After 30 days: shared tools, a written policy, and one shipped thing to point at.